LL-GNN: Low Latency Graph Neural Networks on FPGAs for High Energy Physics: Introduction

 \subsubsection{Relationship to Prior Publications}

 This paper expands on our previous work~\cite{que2022aicas, que2022optimizing} which primarily focuses on hardware optimizations and targets low initiation interval, but faces challenges with high latency.
 This work addresses two limitations of the prior work.
 First, we focus on optimizing end-to-end latency while prior work concerns with initiation interval.
 Our new approach fuses together as many coarse-grained pipeline stages as possible into a single fine-grained pipeline stage, resulting in low latency designs.
 Second, we cover co-optimization of both algorithm and hardware, in contrast to the prior work that only focuses on hardware optimizations.
 This work explores the design performance trade-off under both user-defined algorithm and hardware constraints, such as achieving the highest accuracy with a latency requirement of less than 1$\mu$s on a given FPGA.
-The optimized design provides a significant reduction in end-to-end latency, achieving speedups of 6.51 to 16.7 times along with enhanced model accuracy as compared to our previous studies~\cite{que2022aicas, que2022optimizing}.
+The optimized design provides a significant reduction in end-to-end latency, achieving speedups of 6.51 to 16.7 times along with enhanced model accuracy when compared to our previous studies~\cite{que2022aicas, que2022optimizing}.
 For the first time, our novel architecture supports GNNs of JEDI-net to operate in less than 1$\mu$s on FPGAs.
-To facilitate the deployment of these optimizations, we provide an open-source template for generating low-latency FPGA implementations of GNN-based JEDI-net with efficient resource utilizations.
+To facilitate the deployment of these optimizations, this paper provides an open-source template for generating low-latency FPGA implementations of GNN-based JEDI-net with efficient resource utilizations, which has not been covered by previous work.